ppy/osu-wiki/wiki/Getting_Started_Contributing_to_Wiki/en.md

 ###  How would this differ from the old wiki?

-- We use GitHub for Collaboration.
-You can Make mass changes easily and efficiently and you can delay your changes as long as you like.
+- We use GitHub for collaboration.
+You can make mass changes easily and efficiently and you can delay your changes as long as you like.
-- Unlike the old osu!wiki, Changes has to go Pull Requests which are then reviewed by staff or someone with write permissions.
+- Unlike the old osu!wiki, Changes has to go pull requests which are then reviewed by staff or someone with write permissions.
 This adds a layer of security against spammers and vandals.
-- Linking is done Manually, and must be done using static linking.
+- Linking is done manually, and must be done using static linking.
 - **No Templates**.
-You must duplicate the Template and paste it accordingly to the article you are editing.
+You must duplicate the template and paste it accordingly to the article you are editing.
-- Deletion of Media is easier and requires no special wiki function.
-However, this has to go under go the Pull request Protocol and may cause Git Conflicts.
+- Deletion of media is easier and requires no special wiki function.
+However, this has to go under go the pull request protocol.
-- Tables are supported bare-minimum by GFM without requiring extensions, unlike Mediawiki.
-However, this does mean we need to code some tables in HTML in extreme cases.
+- Tables are supported by a bare-minimum with GFM (without extensions), unlike MediaWiki.
+However, this does mean we will need to code some tables with HTML for extreme cases.
-- Markdown is sensitive. any wrong capitalization can break things like static links.
+- Markdown is sensitive.
+Using the wrong capitalization in links can break them (i.e. links and images).

 ### Can we use HTML?